Style guide

 6. Finally, remove your finger and tighten the knot carefully to the collar by holding the narrow end and sliding the knot up.

-How to tie a half Windsor Knot
+How to Tie a Prince Albert Knot

 How to tie a tie

-How to tie a Prince Albert Knot
+How to Tie a Half Windsor Knot

 How to tie a tie

-How to tie a Oriental Knot
+How to Tie an Oriental Knot

 How to tie a tie

-How to tie a Windsor knot
+How to Tie a Windsor Knot

 How to tie a tie

-2. Wide end over the small end to the left.
+1. Cross the broad end over the small end to the left.

-3. Up into the neck loop from underneath.
+2. Pull it up into the neck loop from underneath.

-4. Down to the left.
+3. Slide it down to the left.

-5. Around the back of the small end to the right.
+4. Move it around the back of the small end to the right.

-7. Through the neck loop and down to the right.
+6. Slide it through the neck loop and down to the right.

-8. Across the front to the left.
+7. Cross it over the front to the left.

-9. Up into the neck loop from underneath.
+8. Pull it up into the neck loop from underneath.

 Change country